Semmes surfaces and intrinsic Lipschitz graphs in the Heisenberg group: Semmes surfaces have big pieces of intrinsic Lipschitz graphs

 \section{Semmes surfaces have big pieces of intrinsic Lipschitz graphs}

 We conclude in this section the proof of Theorem~\ref{main}.
-Recall that we know from Proposition~\ref{BVPProp} and Corollary~\ref{cor:lower-ar} that Semmes surfaces have big vertical projections and are lower Ahlfors-regular, and hence Ahlfors-regular.
-Next, we know from Proposition~\ref{prop:bwgl-vertical-hyperplanes} that Semmes surfaces satisfy the bilateral weak geometric lemma.
+We know from Proposition~\ref{prop:bwgl-vertical-hyperplanes} that Semmes surfaces satisfy the bilateral weak geometric lemma for vertical hyperplanes.
 As an immediate consequence, we get the validity of the weak geometric lemma for vertical hyperplanes of which we recall now the definition.

 Given $E\subset\Hek$, $p\in E$, and $s>0$, we define the \textit{$\beta$-number $\beta_{v,E} (p,s)$ for vertical hyperplanes} in a similar way than the bilateral $\beta$-number except that we only take into account the distance from points in $E$ to vertical hyperplanes inside a given ball $B(p,s)$, that is, we set